President of the Senate: U.S. state senates

 In state governments of the United States, the presiding officer of the state senate (the upper house) is a matter decided by the state's constitution.
 Some states designate the lieutenant governor as president of the senate, in the same way as the vice-president, while in other states, the Senate elects its president.
 The Tennessee Senate elects a senator speaker of the Senate, who is given the title of lieutenant governor.

 Similarly, New Hampshire has no lieutenant governor, but the state senate elects a president who is the de facto lieutenant governor, given that in the event of the governor's death, resignation, or inability to serve, the president of the senate acts as governor until the vacancy is filled.
 New Jersey previously used the same system, but with the important proviso that the Senate president continued to serve in that position while also serving as acting governor.
 After Christine Todd Whitman resigned as governor, Donald DiFrancesco spent nearly a year as acting governor.
 As a result of his tenure, questions were raised about the propriety of such a system, particularly about separation of powers–related issues.
 A constitutional amendment was enacted in 2005 to create the office of lieutenant governor effective at the 2009 election.

 Many state legislatures act almost like miniature versions of the U.S. House of Representatives and the U.S. Senate.
-In the Senate, Kamala Harris is the president of the senate.
+In the Senate, JD Vance is the president of the senate.
 In most state legislatures, the lieutenant governor acts almost like the vice president.
-An example of this is in the Commonwealth of Pennsylvania: Governor Tom Wolf acts like a president, Lieutenant Governor John Fetterman acts like a vice president and is the president of the Pennsylvania Senate.
+An example of this is in the Commonwealth of Pennsylvania: Governor Josh Shapiro acts like a president, Lieutenant Governor Austin Davis acts like a vice president and is the president of the Pennsylvania Senate.
 Both chambers of the Pennsylvania legislature also have minority and majority leaders, and a speaker of the House.